Dream about your next upgrade

 There is nothing wrong with dreaming.

-Now that's out of the way, give yourself the freedom to read up about wonderful hi-end products in Stereophile or Absolute Sound or hifi+ or hifi news magazines or perhaps visit us to listen to some absurd equipment - just to re-calibrate your ears before you visit Vancouver's Hi-Fi store Audiofi!
+Now that's out of the way, give yourself the freedom to read up about wonderful hi-end products in Stereophile or Absolute Sound or hifi+ or hifi news magazines or perhaps visit us to listen to some absurd equipment - just to re-calibrate your ears when you visit Vancouver's Hi-Fi store Audiofi!